 Alternatively, you may object to the AV of your property as shown in the Valuation List (VL) at any time of the year, by 31 December of the year of the VL.

-• Tax rates are too high
+- Tax rates are too high

-• There is no rental income as the property is owner-occupied
+- There is no rental income as the property is owner-occupied

-• Financial hardship
+- Financial hardship

 I bought a house.
 Will the government consider the AV of my new home or my old one?

-On the other hand, if there’s any outstanding tax amount, your lawyer or HDB officer will help you settle it with the seller.
+If there is any outstanding tax amount, your lawyer or HDB officer will help you settle it with the seller.

 Planning to sell your property soon?
 Let us help you get connected to a property agent.

-If you found this article helpful, 99.co recommends How to estimate your property’s value like a pro with 99.co’s Property Value Tool and Property valuation — What goes into them and why they’re important.
+If you found this article helpful, 99.co recommends How to estimate your property’s value like a pro with 99.co’s Property Value Tool and Property Valuation — What goes into them and why they’re important.

 [Additional reporting by Virginia Tanggono]

 You can get an estimate of the Annual Value based on the property rentals through property portals like 99.co, as well as the 99 Property Value Tool.
-Alternatively, you can refer to the rentals of HDB flats through the HDB website, or the URA website for rentals of private residential properties.
+Alternatively, you can refer to the rentals of HDB flats through the HDB website or the URA website for rentals of private residential properties.

 Looking to sell your property?